mwiebe/openjd-sessions-for-python/README.md

     ...
 ```

+You must ensure that the Python installation hosting this code can be run by any impersonated
+user in addition to the `host` user.
+The library makes impersonated subprocess calls to
+perform operations dependent on the impersonated user file system permissions, such as finding
+files in search paths.

 If running in a Windows Service, then you must ensure that:
 1. The `host` user is an Administrator, LocalSystem, or LocalService user as your
    security posture requires; and